 Real-time Monitoring and Usage Tracking

 Visibility into AI tool usage enables informed governance decisions.
-MintMCP's real-time monitoring capabilities include:
+MintMCP's monitoring capabilities include:

-These observability features support security review and compliance reporting while providing the audit trails required for regulatory frameworks.
+These observability features support security review and compliance reporting while providing the audit trails required for regulated enterprise environments.

 Defining Access Policies for Teams and Individuals